Dylan-George-Field/software.georgefield.com.au/_posts/2019-11-22-mixture-six.md

 categories:
   - Work
 feature_image: /images/blog/mixture-six-homepage.jpg
-feature_image_title: Mixture Six was based on the concept of '6'
+feature_image_title:
 show_stats: false
 ---
 <p>
   Mixture Six was a lifestyle blog based in the cultural mecha of Fitzroy, Melbourne.
 </p>
 <p>
-  I was the IT consultant and webmaster driving the site from inception with my old High School friends Jess Johnston and Laura Mowat.
+  The concept was devised by my High School pals Jess Johnson and Laura Mowat.
+We built mixture six together.
+I was the IT consultant and site maintainer.
 </p>
 <p>
   The site was based on six categories: music, art & design, people, food, wellbeing and travel.